-The NCHP is committed to providing equality of opportunity for all its students and team members and promoting inclusivity, diversity and social justice.
-We are likewise committed to achieving an environment for our team members, students, visitors and associates which provides equality of opportunity and freedom from discrimination on the grounds of age, marital/civil partnership status, gender or gender identity, disability, body type, race, ethnic, cultural or national origin, sexual orientation, family circumstances, religious, political or other beliefs, socio-economic status and social class, mental health, heritage identity, spiritual identity or offending backgrounds of individuals and groups.
-The only considerations are that the individual can satisfy the requirements of their pathway or their post.
-This policy aims to prevent unfair and discriminatory practices within the NCHP and NSTT and encourage total contribution from membership and students.
+We are likewise committed to achieving an environment for our team members, students, visitors and associates that provides equality of opportunity and freedom from discrimination on the grounds of age, marital/civil partnership status, gender or gender identity, disability, body type, race, ethnic, cultural or national origin, sexual orientation, family circumstances, religious, political or other beliefs, socio-economic status and social class, mental health, heritage identity, spiritual identity or offending backgrounds of individuals and groups.

-We acknowledge that people from varying backgrounds and life experiences bring value to our college, and we recognise that inequality, marginalisation and discrimination are damaging.
-We take positive action to minimise any effects of these.
 We are committed to actively opposing all forms of discrimination on the grounds set out above.
 Opposition to many forms of discrimination is informed by legislation.
 However, we also seek to assist and offer the opportunity to groups and individuals who experience disadvantage and discrimination on grounds not currently covered by the law.
 In this way, the NCHP acknowledges its role in furthering widespread equality of opportunity and social inclusion.

 Definitions: